AlaaElden98/CollegeSystem/README.md

 1 - Every doctor possesses QR for his subject with a unique number.

-2 - QR like pic in the second screen.
+2 - QR like pic in the following screen.

-3 - this process can take just second to finish , and save a lot of time
+3 - this process can take just a second to finish , and saves a lot of time

 <img width="250" alt="portfolio_view" src="https://user-images.githubusercontent.com/48976562/74085652-fdf3b580-4a83-11ea-8320-1416107fc919.png">|<img width="250" alt="portfolio_view" src="https://user-images.githubusercontent.com/48976562/74085689-5e82f280-4a84-11ea-9d8d-7e796395697f.png">